Strobel, Sgt. Herbert F.

 StrobelH

 Sgt.
 Herbert Frederick Strobel was born on November 14, 1916, to John F. Strobel and Elizabeth Nelson-Strobel.
 He was from Mankato Township, Blue Earth County, Minnesota, where he lived on a farm with his three brothers and two sisters.
 He was working for Jesse Britton delivering milk and working as a hired hand on his farm.
 Herbert joined the Minnesota National Guard in Brainerd, Minnesota, with his brother, John, in September 1939.
 Apparently, his brother was later discharged.
-He also registered for the draft on October 16, 1940, named his father as his contact person, and indicated he was employed by William A. Bapp.
+He also registered for the draft on October 16, 1940, named his father as his contact person, and indicated he was employed by William A. Bapp and delivered milk.

 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard General Headquarters tank battalions.
 The GHQ tank battalions – which were still considered infantry – were notified on September 1, 1940, they were being called up to federal service.
 The belief was this would create a “buffer” between the armored forces and infantry protecting the regular army tank battalions from requests from the infantry for tanks and allowing the Armored Forces to develop into a real fighting force.
 If the infantry wanted tanks, the National Guard tank battalions were available to the infantry.